 - Return your baby to bed after the feed.

-Sleep suggestions for older children
+Sleep suggestions for toddlers and preschoolers

 - Keep the bed for sleeping only, not for playing or relaxing.